Jonathan Wylie is a writer, educator and podcaster. You can hear the audio version of this article, and others, on the Unpacking iOS podcast

 The Case for the iPad Pro

 With prices starting at $799, the iPad Pro is not a purchase that people make lightly.
-This elevated price tag puts it firmly into the mid-range laptop territory, but can an iPad Pro really do things that a regular iPad cannot?
+This high price tag puts it firmly into the mid-range laptop territory, but can an iPad Pro do things that a regular iPad cannot?
 What kind of people buy an iPad Pro, and is it the right device for your needs?
-These are the questions that need answered, so let's take care of that right now.
+These are the questions that need to be answered, so let's take care of that right now.

 How to Compare iPad Models

-Currently there are five different iPads available for sale.
-Choosing between them might seem like a tricky task, but it's actually easier than you might think because each one is aimed at a different type of user.
-Here's a quick rundown of what you can expect from the non-pro Apple iPads.
+Currently, there are five different iPads available for sale.
+Choosing between them might seem tricky, but it's easier than you might think because each one is aimed at a different type of user.
+So here's a quick rundown of what you can expect from the non-pro Apple iPads.

-The 9.7-inch iPad was introduced at an education focused event in March 2018.
-It was designed to give schools an affordable alternative to Chromebooks, but it quickly became a popular option with consumers too because although it retails at $329, it can often be found for as little as $249 at Amazon or Best Buy.
-The 9.7-inch iPad is built to a price, but it's still more than adequate for the majority of online tasks.
-It also supports the 1st generation Apple Pencil.
+The 9.7-inch iPad is designed to be an entry-level iPad.
+It gives schools an affordable alternative to Chromebooks, and it's a popular option with consumers too.
+It is built to meet a specific price point, but it's still more than adequate for the majority of online tasks.
+It even supports the 1st generation Apple Pencil.

-The 7.9-inch iPad Mini was updated in March 2019.
-It now has the same A12 Bionic processor that is found in the iPhone XS and XS Max, and that makes it a fast and capable tablet.
-The iPad Mini has a better (albeit smaller) display, compared to the 9.7-inch iPad, and it has better cameras too.
-It can also be configured with up to 256GB of storage where the 9.7-inch iPad tops out at 128GB.
-The iPad Mini supports the 1st generation iPad Pencil and starts at $399.
+The iPad Mini was last updated in March 2021.
+It has the same A15 Bionic processor found in the iPhone 13, which makes it a fast and capable tablet.
+The iPad Mini has a better (albeit smaller) display compared to the 9.7-inch iPad, and it has better cameras too.
+It can also be configured with up to 256GB of storage, where the 9.7-inch iPad tops out at 128GB.
+The iPad Mini supports the 2nd-generation Apple Pencil and starts at $499.

 Should You Buy an iPad Pro?

 The next step up is the iPad Pro.
-If you buy an iPad Pro, you are buying the best iPad that Apple makes.
+Is it worth it?
+Well, if you buy an iPad Pro, you are buying the best iPad that Apple makes.
 As such, there are things you will find on the iPad Pro that you won't find on other iPads.
 Some of these matter more to some people than others, so to help you weigh up the pros and cons, here are the features that make it unique in the iPad lineup.

 - Screen Size: If you want the biggest screen available, the iPad Pro is the one to get.
 It's available with an 11-inch or 12.9-inch display.

-- A12X Sensor: The CPU in the iPad Pro is the most powerful mobile chip that Apple has ever made.
-In fact, if you look at the benchmarks, you will see that it's faster than a MacBook, a MacBook Air, and several MacBook Pro models.
+- M1 Processor: The CPU in the iPad Pro is the most powerful mobile chip that Apple has ever made.
+It's also the same one that is used in the current MacBook Air and the 13-inch MacBook Pro.

-- Apple Pencil 2: The second generation Apple Pencil was redesigned to work exclusively with the new iPad Pro.
+- Apple Pencil 2: The second-generation Apple Pencil was redesigned to work exclusively with the new iPad Pro.
 It has automatic pairing, wireless charging and is stored magnetically on the side of the iPad.
-There is also a touch zone at the bottom of the pencil that you can double tap to switch between pen modes.
-The 2nd-generation Apple Pencil is $129.
+There is also a touch zone at the bottom of the pencil that you can double-tap to switch between pen modes.

 - Cameras: The iPad Pro has the best cameras of any iPad.
 It has a 12MP rear camera and a quad-LED flash.
-It takes advantage of the same Smart HDR technology found in the new iPhones, and the front camera can be used for portrait mode, portrait lighting, Animoji and Memoji.
-The iPad Pro is also the only iPad that supports 4K video recording.
-The other iPads are limited to 1080p.
+It takes advantage of the same Smart HDR technology found in the new iPhones, and the front camera can be used for portrait mode, portrait lighting, Animoji, and Memoji.

-- Storage: The iPad Pro can be configured with up to 1TB of storage if you need it.
+- Storage: The iPad Pro can be configured with up to 2TB of storage if you need it.
 Cheaper iPads can't be configured with anything more than 256GB.

 - Smart Folio Keyboard: Apple redesigned the Smart Keyboard to make it compatible with the larger iPad Pro screens.
 They called it the Smart Folio Keyboard.
 Functionally, it doesn't really do anything that the Smart Keyboard doesn't do, but it does provide additional protection for your device because it covers the back of the iPad.
 It also offers two viewing angles.

 - Speakers: The iPad Pro has four speakers, two on each side.
-The rest of the iPad lineup have just two, so the volume is louder and fuller on the Pro model.
+The rest of the iPad lineup has just two, so the volume is louder and fuller on the Pro model.

 Can an iPad Pro Replace Your Laptop?

-So, is it worth it?
-What can you do on an iPad Pro that you can't do an a regular iPad?
+So, is the iPad Pro worth it?
+What can you do on an iPad Pro that you can't do on a regular iPad?
 The answer is, it depends.
 Not everyone needs an iPad Pro, but if you are a creative professional or someone that uses your iPad for more than just consumption, then the new iPad Pro can be a compelling option, especially when you consider the increasing number of apps that are optimized for the performance you get from an iPad Pro.

-Digital artists are perhaps best inclined to make full use of the Apple Pencil and apps like Procreate, Affinity Designer, Autodesk SketchBook, Concepts, and Adobe Illustrator Draw are just a few of the burgeoning number of drawing and sketching apps that are available for the iPad.
-The Apple Pencil makes the transition from paper to digital somewhat effortless and the power of these pro-level drawing apps mean that layers, shading, and compositing is easier than ever.
+Digital artists are perhaps best inclined to make full use of the Apple Pencil, and apps like Procreate, Affinity Designer, Autodesk SketchBook, Concepts, and Adobe Illustrator Draw are just a few of the burgeoning number of drawing and sketching apps that are available for the iPad.
+The Apple Pencil makes the transition from paper to digital somewhat effortless.
+The power of these pro-level drawing apps means that layers, shading, and compositing are more accessible than ever.

-Professional photographers might not take all that many photos with their iPad, but they do edit, upload and share images using a variety of photo-centric apps like Affinity Photo, Pixelmator, Snapseed, Lightroom, and Darkroom.
+Professional photographers might not take all that many photos with their iPad.
+Still, they edit, upload, and share images using a variety of photo-centric apps like Affinity Photo, Pixelmator, Snapseed, Lightroom, and Darkroom.
 Adobe has also announced that the full version of Photoshop is also coming to the iPad in 2019.

 Videographers edit video in the same way that photographers edit images.
 Apple's iMovie is a popular app to start with, but newer additions like LumaFusion, and Splice are becoming increasingly popular.
 And for those who are interested in recording video on an iPad Pro, the FiLMiC Pro app has all the manual controls you could ask for.

-Lastly, Garageband has been a go-to app for musicians for years now, especially because it allows you to plug in MIDI instruments to record your music.
+Lastly, Garageband has been a go-to app for musicians for years now, mainly because it allows you to plug-in MIDI instruments to record your music.
 However, other apps offer this functionality and more.
-Blocs Wave, Minimoog, AudioShare, Reason Compact, Launchpad, Tize and Auxy are among the huge number of music composition apps available for iOS.
+Blocs Wave, Minimoog, AudioShare, Reason Compact, Launchpad, Tize, and Auxy are among the many music composition apps available for iOS.

 How to Create Music on an iPad Pro